spiketibbs/KU_CMS_TnP/README.md

 ```

 ## Repository Structure

-A quick map of where everything lives so users don't get lost:
 ```text
 ├── Extraps/            # Extrapolation code and samples ├── Fitter/             # Fitter code, sample data and configuration templates